top of page

 IMG-20240507-WA0019.jpg

-The entire family, plus the huge number who attended her funeral (some 200+), were absolutely delighted with how it turned out.
+"The entire family, plus the huge number who attended her funeral (some 200+), were absolutely delighted with how it turned out.
 This is all down to you and your wonderful craftsmanship and kindness.
-Thank you so very much for making a, potentially difficult time, so much easier.
+Thank you so very much for making a, potentially difficult time, so much easier."

-Family of WG
+- Family of GW

-This coffin lid had some tail hair from the ladies horse woven into it.
+Thank you to the family for sharing this image.
+The coffin lid had some tail hair from the ladies horse woven into it.
 Her sister and sister in law came to help weave the coffin

 The back story

+I started working with willow 13 years ago and have often thought about going down the route of making willow coffins.
+I have been lucky enough to be asked to work on various projects, all quite different but equally rewarding.
+From a flat woven cradle with an additional framework that was to be inserted into a fleece 'sleeping bag' for natural burials to a coffin for an 8 week old baby.
+An incredibly sad request but one that I felt honoured to be asked to do.
 Last year I was asked by a friend to weave a flat woven cradle for her husband for a natural burial at the Midford Natural Burial site near Bath.
 Laura and her son came and spent the day with me helping to weave.
 The experience was deeply moving and a really important part of their grieving process prior to the death of her husband and father of two.
 There was laughter and reflection and I was really struck how beautifully Laura had handled the whole process with her family.
 She has definitely played a role in my decision to take this path.
+Caz Ingall of Wild Heart Coffins is a very talented coffin maker in Warwickshire whose work I have admired and followed closely.
+I love her work and her ethos and in fact contacted her for some advice on the baby's coffin.
+When last year she announced her offer of 1:1 training, I felt compelled to follow this calling.

 bottom of page